Skip to main content

 US entities: Chart of accounts encoding follows the same pattern.
 Common differences: US entities often use a numeric range convention (1000-1999 for assets, 2000-2999 for liabilities) rather than four-digit codes with category prefixes.
 GAAP-specific accounts (e.g., ASC 842 lease right-of-use assets) should be included when applicable.

-Neither extension works in isolation.
+Neither skill works in isolation.
 Consider a scenario where the agent processes a quarter-end tax provision for Lahore Manufacturing Ltd:

-1. The chart of accounts extension ensures the provision journal entry uses account code 2310 (Current Tax Payable) and account code 7010 (Income Tax Expense) — not generic descriptions.
+1. The chart of accounts skill ensures the provision journal entry uses account code 2310 (Current Tax Payable) and account code 7010 (Income Tax Expense); not generic descriptions.

-2. The jurisdiction extension ensures the computation applies the 29% corporate rate, checks whether any industry-specific exemptions reduce the effective rate, and verifies the filing deadline is September 30.
+2. The jurisdiction tax skill ensures the computation applies the 29% corporate rate, checks whether any industry-specific exemptions reduce the effective rate, and verifies the filing deadline is September 30.

-3. The escalation rules from both extensions combine: if the computation involves an ambiguous tax position AND touches a restricted account, both flags fire and the engagement partner receives a consolidated alert.
+3. The escalation rules from both skills combine: if the computation involves an ambiguous tax position AND touches a restricted account, both flags fire and the engagement partner receives a consolidated alert.

 Try With AI